-How 9 Custom Closet Organization Ideas Make a Calm Home
+How 9 Custom Closet Organization Ideas Calm a Home

-A full-length custom closet to regain space (and hide a TV!)
+A wall-to-wall closet renovation regains space (and hides a TV!)

 With a handful of design courses under his belt, Toby put his passion for design to good use during his home renovation.
 He had given away the square footage of his bedroom closet to his bathroom located in the next room.
 To make up for this, he designed and built a new full-length closet for clothes and shoes with sliding doors.
 The built-in also hid a dresser and tv.

 Adding 3 custom closets for even more functional space

 Storage was a big factor in Barbra and Sean’s apartment renovation.
 Closets went into one of the kids’ rooms, the entryway, and the master bedroom (pictured above).
 In the master, their Sweeten contractor suggested combining two smaller units into a single large one with a custom organization system.
 “There’s a lot more functional space now,” Barbra said.
 “I even have some halfway empty dresser drawers.
 I wish I had done all the closets.
 Someday!”

 A toy closet renovation keeps playthings neat—and out of sight